openvinotoolkit/open_model_zoo/demos/face_recognition_demo/cpp/README.md

         [-fg <GALLERY PATH>]                                 path to a faces gallery directory.
         [--allow_grow] ([--noallow_grow])                    (dont't) allow to grow faces gallery and to dump on disk.
         [--crop_gallery] ([--nocrop_gallery])                (dont't) crop images during faces gallery creation.
-        [ -dfd <DEVICE>]                                    specify a device Face Detection model to infer on (the list of available devices is shown below).
+        [--dfd <DEVICE>]                                     specify a device Face Detection model to infer on (the list of available devices is shown below).
 Use '-d HETERO:<comma-separated_devices_list>' format to specify HETERO plugin.
 Use '-d MULTI:<comma-separated_devices_list>' format to specify MULTI plugin.
 Default is CPU
-        [ -dlm <DEVICE>]                                    specify a device for Landmarks Regression model to infer on (the list of available devices is shown below).
+        [--dlm <DEVICE>]                                     specify a device for Landmarks Regression model to infer on (the list of available devices is shown below).
 Use '-d HETERO:<comma-separated_devices_list>' format to specify HETERO plugin.
 Use '-d MULTI:<comma-separated_devices_list>' format to specify MULTI plugin.
 Default is CPU
-        [ -dreid <DEVICE>]                                  specify a target device for Face Reidentification model to infer on (the list of available devices is shown below).
+        [--dreid <DEVICE>]                                   specify a target device for Face Reidentification model to infer on (the list of available devices is shown below).
 Use '-d HETERO:<comma-separated_devices_list>' format to specify HETERO plugin.
 Use '-d MULTI:<comma-separated_devices_list>' format to specify MULTI plugin.
 Default is CPU
-        [ -das <DEVICE>]                                    specify a device for Anti-spoofing model to infer on (the list of available devices is shown below).
+        [--das <DEVICE>]                                     specify a device for Anti-spoofing model to infer on (the list of available devices is shown below).
 Use '-d HETERO:<comma-separated_devices_list>' format to specify HETERO plugin.
 Use '-d MULTI:<comma-separated_devices_list>' format to specify MULTI plugin.
 Default is CPU
         [--lim <NUMBER>]                                     number of frames to store in output.
 If 0 is set, all frames are stored.
 Default is 1000
         [ -o <OUTPUT>]                                       name of the output file(s) to save.
-        [--loop]                                             enable reading the input in a loop [--nthreads <integer>]                               number of threads for TFLite model.
-        [--show] ([--noshow])                                (don't) show output
+        [--loop]                                             enable reading the input in a loop [--show] ([--noshow])                                (don't) show output
         [ -u <DEVICE>]                                       resource utilization graphs.
 Default is cdm. c - average CPU load, d - load distribution over cores, m - memory usage, h - hide
         Key bindings: